NASCAR All-Star Race Format, Rules: Allow Sports Betting to Spice Up Sunday Night’s Race at Texas

 It should be no problem getting musical acts, celebrities, etc. to the event, which would only raise the profile of the race.

 In addition, the weather in Vegas is gorgeous in May.
-According to Vegas.com, the average high is 88 degrees with the average low at 60 degrees.
+According to Vegas.com, the average high is 88 degrees and the average low at 60 degrees.
 Perfect conditions for a day at the racetrack.

 2. Encourage NASCAR betting